aosabook/500lines/same-origin-policy/doc/chapter.md

 using a small core of the basic language constructs.
-We could, for example, specify a system as a state machine, a data model with complex invariants, a distributed event model with a global clock, or whatever idiom is most suitable for the problem that you are trying to model.
+We could, for example, specify a system as a state machine, a data model with complex invariants, a distributed event model with a global clock, or whatever idiom is most suitable for the problem at hand.
 Commonly used idioms can be captured as a generic module and reused across multiple systems.

 In our model of the SOP, we model the system as a set of endpoints that communicate to each other by making one or more _calls_.
-Since call is a fairly generic notion, we encapsulate its description in a separate Alloy model, to be imported from other modules that rely on it -- similar to standard libraries in programming languages:
+Since call is a fairly generic notion, we encapsulate its description in a separate Alloy module, to be imported from other modules that rely on it -- similar to standard libraries in programming languages:

 ```alloy
 module call[T]
 ```

-In the module declaration, `T` represents a type parameter that can be instantiated to a concrete type that is provided when the module is imported.
-We will soon see an use of the type parameter.
+In this module declaration, `T` represents a type parameter that can be instantiated to a concrete type that is provided when the module is imported.
+We will soon see how this type parameter is used.

-It is often a common idiom to lay out the system execution over a global time frame, so that we can talk about calls as happening before or after each other (or at the same time).
-To represent the notion of time, we introduce a new signature:
+It is often convenient to describe the system execution as taking place over a global time frame, so that we can talk about calls as occurring before or after each other (or at the same time).
+To represent the notion of time, we introduce a new signature called `Time`:

 ```alloy
 open util/ordering[Time] as ord